HELLO! BONJOUR! HOLA!

 WHAT DOES CULTURAL CURIOSITY MEAN TO ME + MY FIRST MEMORABLE ENCOUNTER WITH CULTURE

 The name of the blog comes from a well known characteristic of myself which is my curiosity.
 I’ll tell you little story about my first “cultural curiosity” experience.
 I grew up in rural Missouri and you can imagine what that looks like, very conservative and very white.
 My first memorable encounter with culture was way back in 9th grade when I became great friends with a foreign exchange student from Montenegro named Anja.
 I was quickly captivated by her unique beauty, accent, and foreign culture.
 She smoked hookah, performed Turkish coffee readings for me and introduced me to music I had never heard before.
 It was all so fascinating to my 14 year old self.

-After graduation I moved for college to a place I imagined roared with culture and diversity, and hopefully many more hookah smoking Eastern European people like Anja.
+After graduation I packed my bags to a place I imagined roared with culture and diversity, and hopefully many more hookah smoking people like Anja.
 I’m talking about New York City baby.
 I made friends from Iceland, Canada, Nigeria, and England.
 Sadly it was a move that was short lived, only six months.